Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ### Transaction interactions

 No interactions are allowed between the different types of private transactions.
-The only type of allowed interaction is for private contracts (SP, PP, MPP, and PSV) to read from public contracts.
+The only allowed interaction is for private contracts (SP, PP, MPP, and PSV) to read from public contracts.

 ![Contract interaction matrix](../../images/PrivacyEnhancements_Contract_Interaction_Matrix.png)